raphaelgoulart/360GHDrums2Midi/README.md

 # 360GHDrums2Midi
-This program reads input from Guitar Hero drumkits (Xbox 360 only) and sends midi notes to a specified midi output (including velocity).
-It can be used to transform your plastic drumkit into a midi drumkit!
+This program reads input from Guitar Hero drumkits (Xbox 360 only) and sends MIDI notes to a specified MIDI output (including velocity).
+It can be used to transform your plastic drumkit into a MIDI drumkit!

 This was inspired by PS360 Midi Drummer (link unavailable), but it didn't work for me at all - so, I ended up deciding to do my own program.